bruhtus/e-commerce-web/readme.md

 - Forestry.io: to input entry for e-commerce site.
 - Netlify: to deploy e-commerce site.

-There's still a problem with snipcart while processing the final checkout, the message is along this line "there's a change in the price while you place the order" or something like that.
+> There's still a problem with snipcart while processing the final checkout, the message is along this line "there's a change in the price while you place the order" or something like that.
 Other than that, it works.

+Fix that by adding `default website domain` in [snipcart dashboard](https://app.snipcart.com/dashboard/account/domains).

 ### References